 Russia rejoins U.N. deal to ship grain from Ukraine, easing food insecurity concerns

-"Based on our conversation with Mr. Putin yesterday, Russian Defense Minister Sergei Shoigu called our National Defense Minister Hulusi Akar today to say that as of 12:00pm today the exports of grain will continue as they had," said Turkish President Recep Tayyip Erdogan at a meeting of ruling party lawmakers in Ankara, referring to a call he had Tuesday with Russian President Vladimir Putin.
+"Based on our conversation with Mr. Putin yesterday, Russian Defense Minister Sergei Shoigu called our National Defense Minister Hulusi Akar today to say that as of 12 p.m. today the exports of grain will continue as they had," Turkish President Recep Tayyip Erdogan said at a meeting of ruling party lawmakers in Ankara, referring to a call he had Tuesday with Russian President Vladimir Putin.

-"The Russian Federation considers that the guarantees received at the moment appear sufficient, and resumes the implementation of the agreement," the defense ministry said in a statement.
+"The Russian Federation considers that the guarantees received at the moment appear sufficient, and resumes the implementation of the agreement," the Defense Ministry said.

+The U.N. coordinator for the initiative, Amir Abdulla, said on Twitter he welcomed Russia's return to the program, which enables exports of food and fertilizer, adding that he's "grateful for the Turkish facilitation."

-Russia had informed the U.N. and Turkey Saturday that it would suspend its participation in the grain deal because it could no longer guarantee the safety of ships in the Black Sea, after an attack on its Black Sea fleet, for which it blamed Ukrainian drones.
+Russia had informed the U.N. and Turkey Saturday that it would suspend its participation in the grain deal because it could no longer guarantee the safety of ships in the Black Sea, after an attack on its Black Sea fleet that Moscow blamed on Ukrainian drones.

 Global wheat prices soared immediate after Russia's announcement and leaders around the world criticized Moscow's decision and urged Russia to resume its participation, fearing global food shortages and even mass hunger in developing countries.

-Turkey and the United Nations – brokers of the deal – pushed on with the initiative despite Russia's suspension, continuing the inspection of dozens of grain ships already in Istanbul, and managing the safe travel of ships through the maritime humanitarian corridor set up in the Black Sea.
+Turkey and the U.N., brokers of the deal this summer, pushed on with the initiative despite Russia's suspension, continuing the inspection of dozens of grain ships already in Istanbul, and managing the safe travel of vessels through the maritime humanitarian corridor set up in the Black Sea.

-U.N. and Turkish officials have been optimistic about Russia's return to the agreement.

 The agreement between Russian and Ukraine expires on Nov.
-19, and discussions with the parties and Turkey and the U.N. to extend the agreement have continued throughout Russia's short-lived decision to suspend the deal.
+19 but discussions with the parties and Turkey and the U.N. to extend it have been ongoing.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.